kakagapo/ReadingList/notes/books/clean_architecture.md

-"todo"
+# Clean Architecture by Robert C. Martin

-Chapter 1: What is design and architecture
+## Chapter 1: What is design and architecture

 - design and architecture mean the same thing
-- goal of good design:minimize the human resources required to build and maintain the required system
+- goal of good design: minimize the human resources required to build and maintain the required system
--